marek-hanzal/pipi/us500/README.md

 # US500 Pepperstone

-Here are strategies and timeframes for the US500 Pepperstone index.
-Individual samples may not be most profitable, but each timeframe folder contains `_strategy` folder, which is currently most profitable strategy for that timeframe.
+Here are strategies and timeframes for the **_US500 Pepperstone_** index.
+Individual samples may not be most profitable, but each timeframe folder contains `_strategy` folder, which is currently the most profitable strategy for that timeframe.

 ## Current results - 15mins